Most Expensive Retirement Communities in America: What $1M+ Really Gets You in 2026

 These communities prioritize intellectual engagement.
 Residents attend lectures from university professors, cooking demonstrations by professional chefs, and cultural events through partnerships with local institutions.

 Social calendars include wine tastings, musical performances, and cultural outings.
-The idea is that luxury includes meaningful experiences, not just a nice building.
+The idea is that luxury should buy meaningful experiences on top of a nice building.

-America's most expensive retirement communities combine extensive care with high-end living.
-Here's where wealthy retirees are choosing to settle in 2025:
+America's priciest retirement communities pair extensive care with high-end living.
+Here's where wealthy retirees are choosing to settle in 2026:

 1. The Watermark, Beverly Hills, CA